bigdata-i523/hid330/noteBook.md

 * 10/12/17  Watched video on History behind Web Search
 * 10/12/17  Watched video on Key Principles behind Web Search
 * 10/13/17  Watched video on recommender system 1
+* 10/25/17  Watched video on Big Data and HEalthcare
+* 10/25/17  Watched video on Proteomics and Information Visualization

 # Practice